tutulino/Megaminer/readme.md

 ---- INSTRUCTIONS ----------------------------------------------

-0. Download source code from latest Release from github (you dont need executable file)
+0. Download and decompress source code from latest Release from github (you dont need executable file)

+1. Install Microsoft Visual C++ 2015 Redistributable https://www.microsoft.com/en-us/download/details.aspx?id=52685

+2. For AMD rigs, beta blockchain drivers are not recommended (gpus will not show in current screen and activity based watchdog will be disabled)

-1. Edit CONFIG.TXT file before mining
+3. Edit CONFIG.TXT file before mining

-2. Exec start.bat for manual selection or edit AutoStartExample.bat for automatic boot without user prompt, you can use this parameters on your batch
+4. Exec start.bat for manual selection or edit AutoStartExample.bat for automatic boot without user prompt, you can use this parameters on your batch
     - PoolsName = separated comma string of pools to run
 	- MiningMode = Mode to check profit, note not all pools suport all modes (Automatic/Automatic24h/Manual).
 If manual mode is selected one coin must be passed on Coinsname parameter
 	- Algorithm = separated comma string of algorithms to run (optional)